-Gearboxes shall be of design specific to its application for superior reliability.
-Gearbox manufacturer shall have ISO 9001:2015 quality certification, or most current.
+Gearboxes shall be of design specific to their application for superior reliability.
+Gearbox manufacturers shall have ISO 9001:2015 quality certification, or the most current.

 The purpose of the gearbox is to reliably drive and support a large axial fan in a cooling application over its design life.
 It is a reducing design, reducing the speed of the fan to the required torque and speed.
 It must be able to withstand momentary shock loads at start-up.
 The output shaft shall act as a stable spindle for the large axial fan to attach to.
 It shall operate with greater than 95% efficiency and quietly during its life with minimum maintenance required.